nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator.md

 With the Holoscan C++ API, we can also wrap {ref}`GXF Codelets<holoscan-core-concepts-gxf>` from GXF extensions as Holoscan {ref}`Operators <exhale_class_classholoscan_1_1Operator>`.

 :::{note}
-If you do not have an existing GXF extension, we recommend developing native operators using the {ref}`C++<native-cpp-operators>` or {ref}`Python<native-python-operators>` APIs to skip the need for wrapping gxf codelets as operators.
+If you do not have an existing GXF extension, we recommend developing native operators using the {ref}`C++<native-cpp-operators>` or {ref}`Python<native-python-operators>` APIs to skip the need for wrapping GXF codelets as operators.
 If you do need to create a GXF Extension, follow the {ref}`Creating a GXF Extension <creating-gxf-extension>` section for a detailed explanation of the GXF extension development process.
 :::

 :::{tip}